Tulip: Other cultures

 Tulips are called lale in Turkish (from the لاله from لال lal 'red').
 When written in Arabic letters, lale has the same letters as Allah, which is why the flower became a holy symbol.
 It was also associated with the House of Osman, resulting in tulips being widely used in decorative motifs on tiles, mosques, fabrics, crockery, etc. in the Ottoman Empire.
 The tulip was seen as a symbol of abundance and indulgence.
 The era during which the Ottoman Empire was wealthiest is often called the Tulip era or Lale Devri in Turkish.

 Tulips became popular garden plants in the east and west, but, whereas the tulip in Turkish culture was a symbol of paradise on earth and had almost a divine status, in the Netherlands it represented the briefness of life.

-In Christianity, tulips symbolise passion, belief and love.
-White tulips represent forgiveness while purple tulips represent royalty, both important aspects of Easter.
-In Calvinism, the five points of the doctrines of grace have been summarized under the acrostic TULIP.

 By contrast to other flowers such as the coneflower or lotus flower, tulips have historically been capable of genetically reinventing themselves to suit changes in aesthetic values.
 In his 1597 herbal, John Gerard says of the tulip that "nature seems to play more with this flower than with any other that I do know".
 When in the Netherlands, beauty was defined by marbled swirls of vivid contrasting colours, the petals of tulips were able to become "feathered" and "flamed".
 However, in the 19th century, when the English desired tulips for carpet bedding and massing, the tulips were able to once again accommodate this by evolving into "paint-filled boxes with the brightest, fattest dabs of pure pigment".
 This inherent mutability of the tulip even led the Ottoman Turks to believe that nature cherished this flower above all others.

 The Dutch regarded the flower's lack of scent as a virtue, representing chasteness.
 The Black Tulip (1850) is a historical romance by Alexandre Dumas, père.
 The story takes place in the Dutch city of Haarlem, where a reward is offered to the first grower who can produce a truly black tulip.

 The tulip occurs on a number of the Major Arcana cards of occultist Oswald Wirth's deck of Tarot cards, specifically the Magician, Emperor, Temperance and the Fool, described in his 1927 work Le Tarot, des Imagiers du Moyen Âge.